Horizon’s Compliance with Japan’s Stewardship Code

 Voting Policy Procedure:

-- Horizon votes its Japan and global holdings held in our fund from Montevideo, Uruguay.
+- Horizon votes the Japanese and global holdings from Montevideo, Uruguay.

 - Horizon intends to vote in all meetings available for voting at investee companies.